Warning signs of pregnancy problems

 Gestational diabetes.
 Around your sixth month of pregnancy your doctor will check your blood glucose level.
 This test can find gestational diabetes.
 This type of diabetes happens during pregnancy.
 It usually goes away afterward.

-As many as 9.2 percent of pregnant women get this type of diabetes, says the American Diabetes Association.
+Nearly 10% of pregnant women in the U.S. get this type of diabetes, says the American Diabetes Association.

 You may be at risk for gestational diabetes if you: